 More information – NGV Global News item: Finnish Transport Sector Sets 40% Renewable Methane Target.

-The UK Biomethane Day 2012 was held last June 26, 2012 at the National Motorcycle Museum in Birmingham.
+The first UK Biomethane Day 2012 was held June 26, 2012 at the National Motorcycle Museum in Birmingham.
 The event was staged as part of the Green Gas Grids Project, which is a pan European collaboration aimed at promoting the benefits of biomethane injection and its purpose was to give the audience a detailed briefing in relation to biomethane injection.
-News about the latest developments in the sector, overviews of the market and information regarding the practical steps to be taken in order to inject Biomethane to the grid were discussed.
-The event was made possible thanks to the joint collaboration of CNG Services Ltd (CSL) and the REA.

-More information on the UK Biomethane Day 2012, including copies of presentations is now available on the CNG Services website.
+More information on the UK Biomethane Day can be found on the CNG Services website.